mam1konyan/collectio-react/README.md

 ### Prerequisites

-> Ensure to have NodeJS, npm & yarn installed
+> Ensure to have NodeJS & npm installed

 ### Installing